-Your state may have a franchise law, or other law, that requires franchisors to register before offering or selling in your state.
+Your state may have a franchise law, or other law, that requires franchisors to register before offering or selling franchises in the state.
 Registration does not mean that the state recommends the franchise or has verified the information in this document.
-To find out if your state has a registration requirement, or to contact your state, use the agency information in Exhibit D.
+To find out if your state has a registration requirement, or to contact your state, use the agency information in Exhibit A.

+Certain states may require other risks to be highlighted.
+If so, check the "State Specific Addenda" pages for your state.
 Your state also may have laws that require special disclosures or amendments be made to your franchise agreement.
 If so, you should check the State Specific Addenda.
 See the Table of Contents for the location of the State Specific Addenda.